IngmarBitter/defenders/md/MidActsDispensationalism.md

    27 She said, “Yes, Lord, yet even dogs eat the crumbs that fall from their masters’ table.”

-   28 Then Jesus answered her, “O woman, great is your faith.
+   28 Then Jesus answered her, “O woman, **great is your faith**.
 Let it be done for you as you desire.” **And her daughter was healed instantly**.

 Matthew 15:24 KJV
 -----------------